-Testosterone as an essential element of overall male wellness.
+Testosterone is an essential element of overall male wellness.
 The hormone influences many factors of health including muscle building, endurance, fat regulation, regenerative ability, mental well-being, and sex drive.
-In men, testosterone also protects against hypertension, arthritis and other age-related illness.
+In men, testosterone also protects against hypertension, arthritis, and other age-related illness.
 But, of its many responsibilities, perhaps its most important is protecting against cardiovascular disease.

 Researchers believe that gender-specific sex hormones, like testosterone, are a major determining factor regarding the greater occurrence of heart disease in men.
 One study, focusing on the development of atherosclerosis, or hardening of the arteries, found that the lower a man’s testosterone values were the greater their chance for atherosclerosis.
 Conversely, higher levels of testosterone were associated with reduced risk of atherosclerosis and heart issues.
 Research such as this strongly suggests that testosterone values have significant influence over male cardiovascular health.